-♦ 37.
-Challenges.
+37. Challenges.
+A. Third Party Challenge of Eligibil

 A. Third Party Challenge of Eligibility.
 Any member of the Cherokee Nation registered eligible to vote shall have the right to contest the eligibility of any candidate to run for office.
 The protest shall be received by the Election Commission in writing within five (5) working days after the close of the filing period.
 The hearing shall be held in conformance with rules and regulations adopted by the Election Commission for the conduct of proceedings before the Election Commission.
 Such rules and regulations shall provide the candidate reasonable notice of the challenge and the opportunity to respond at a hearing before the Election Commission.